Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective: Introduction

-We leverage Llama~\cite{touvron2023llama2} as our architecture and leverage a unified discrete codebook for language and visual data.
-Through a stage-wise training with GPU memory-friendly techniques, we pre-tarin \method \textit{from scratch} on 60 million images and 10 million videos using only 48 GPUs, achieving performance comparable to EMU3 on GenEval, COSMOS-Video2World on VBench-I2V, and OpenSoraPlan on VBench-T2V.
+Collectively, we propose \method, a model building on Llama~\cite{touvron2023llama2} and discrete diffusion to achieve AR video generation.
+Through a stage-wise training with GPU memory-friendly techniques, we pre-train \method \textit{from scratch} on 60 million images and 10 million videos using only 48 GPUs, achieving performance comparable to EMU3 on GenEval, COSMOS-Video2World on VBench-I2V, and OpenSoraPlan on VBench-T2V (\cref{fig:teaser} visualizes examples generated by \method).

+Our contributions can be summarized as: \textbf{1)} We propose \method, a pure LLM-based unified architecture with discrete diffusion for AR video generation. \textbf{2)} We identify that although being useful, naive 3D RoPE exhibits imbalanced frequency spectra.
+Therefore, we propose MM-RoPE with more distributed frequency allocations and principled scaling, to achieve better dependency modeling and modality balancing. \textbf{3)} We identify the loss imbalance issue during mask prediction training, and propose AR-DF to enforce training with temporal modeling and introduce inference-time masks to avoid quality degradation. \textbf{4)} We validate the efficacy of the above designs through extensive experiments. \method achieves competitive results on T2I, I2V and T2V tasks, while using limited training computing, data and a discrete tokenizer.